Centro del Sur Mall: 2000s

 In 2005, a 20,000 square foot expansion for the Marshalls Megastore was to be completed by July of that year.

 In the late 2000s, the mall was anchored by a Marshalls Megastore, Farmacias El Amal, and a Pitusa.
 Rincón del Sabor the food court at the mall had food options for all tastes, such as Subway, AKA Los Tacos, Mr. Pretzels, Crave, Goodies, Charlie’s Pizza, Country Deli, and Villa China’s chinese exquisite food.
-Tenants at the time were establishments such as Me Salvé, Almacenes Kress, Marianne, Rave, Madison, Jeans.com, Payless Shoe Source, Radio Shack, Foot Locker, La Defensa, Kay-Bee Toys, Rent-A-Center, and Western Auto.
+Tenants at the time were establishments such as Me Salvé, Almacenes Kress, Marianne, Rave, Madison, Jeans.com, Payless ShoeSource, RadioShack, Foot Locker, La Defensa, Kay-Bee Toys, Rent-A-Center, and Western Auto.

 2010s, and on

-On June 24, 2010, it was reported that a new 69,595 square foot Burlington Coat Factory store would be located in the section of the mall that formerly housed Western Auto, Pitusa, Farmacia El Amal, Madison and Rent-A-Center, with the latter two stores being relocated to another section of the mall.
+On June 24, 2010, it was reported that a new 69,595 square foot Burlington Coat Factory store would be located in the section of the mall that formerly housed Western Auto, Pitusa, Farmacias El Amal, Madison and Rent-A-Center, with the latter two stores being relocated to another section of the mall.
 Located in Ponce, the 220,304 square foot Centro del Sur Mall had enjoyed additional exposure and traffic as the result of renewal efforts in the southern city's historic section at the time.

 On March 27, 2011, the Burlington Coat Factory store at the mall finally inaugurated.

 In October 2012, a Burlington Baby Depot store opened at the mall.